ppy/osu-wiki/wiki/Tournaments/The_Roundtable/1v1_double_elimination/en.md

 - Two players will join a multiplayer room with supervision from an on-site tournament organizer.
 - When both players are in the room and ready, the match will start.
-- When the match starts, both users will do a `!roll` to determine who picks and bans first.
+- When the match starts, both users will do a `!roll` to determine who picks first and bans second.
+- Each player bans a Tiebreaker with an on-site tournament organizer, and the remaining Tiebreaker is selected.
+If both players ban the same Tiebreaker, the tournament organizer will `!roll 2` to select the Tiebreaker.
 - Following the first map, the loser of the previous map will pick the next map until one player reaches the required amount of points to win the match.
 - If both players are at match point, the Tiebreaker will be played.